Certified - Part-Time/Temp/Tutor

 Primary Function:

-The Middle School / Upper School Mentor is responsible for utilizing a distinctly Christian worldview, modeled in word and deed, to provide instruction in their specific discipline.
-A MS/US Mentor is expected to engage students using diverse teaching strategies that align with HHCA's educational philosophy to stimulate learning and critical thinking, while collaborating with fellow faculty members to maximize each student's potential for academic excellence.
+The Middle School / Upper School Mentor is responsible for utilizing a distinctly Christian worldview, modeled in words and actions that are humble, hungry and healthy, to provide instruction in their specific discipline.
+A MS/US Mentor is expected to engage students using diverse teaching strategies, which align with HHCA's educational philosophy to stimulate learning and critical thinking, while collaborating with fellow faculty members to maximize each student's potential for academic excellence.
 The MS / US Mentor works with their respective Lead Mentor and Principal to develop a student's Christian faith and a respectful, productive partnership with school families.

 Primary Responsibilities: